nibbles83/LindaExplorer/README.md

 ### Latest Updates:

+#### 14/08/2018
+*  Addition of Exchange markets arbitration data.
+*  Bugfix in rewards page for displaying small values.
+*  Change of Cryptopia 24hr volume stats to BTC

 #### 08/08/2018
 *  Added Rewards tab, crontab script processes last 6 hours(configurable) of PoS rewards.
 Rewards are calculated as either "stake" or "masternode" based on the rewards size(it is assumed masternodes receive the larger cut.)
 *  Upgrade of datatables version to better cope with mobile devices and smaller screen sizes.